 \subsubsection{Effectiveness of PCGB}

-To validate the rationale behind PCGB, we implement four variants: (1) PCGB-SSA replaces dark channel-guided spatial attention with standard spatial attention, the same as HAFM-SSA; (2) PCGB-NoFR generates the spatial attention map using only the initial dark channel features, without feedback refinement; (3) PCGB-DAF directly adds feedback correction features to the initial dark channel features instead of using SKFusion~\cite{10076399}; (4) PCGB-PFF uses the initial prior only in the first DGFDBlock, while subsequent blocks fuse the previous guidance with correction features via SKFusion.
-Table~\ref{tab: table6} and Table~\ref{tab: table7} present the results on SOTS-Indoor and SOTS-outdoor datasets, respectively.
+To validate the rationale behind PCGB, we test four variants: (1) PCGB-SSA, which employs standard spatial attention, identical to HAFM-SSA; (2) PCGB-NoFR, where the spatial attention map is generated from the initial dark channel features without feedback refinement (3) PCGB-DAF, which directly adds feedback correction to the initial dark channel features, bypassing SKFusion~\cite{10076399}; (4) PCGB-PFF, which uses the initial prior only in the first DGFDBlock, while subsequent blocks fuse the guidance and feedback from the previous DGFDBlock via SKFusion.
+Results on the SOTS-Indoor and SOTS-Outdoor datasets are exhibited in Table~\ref{tab: table6} and Table~\ref{tab: table7}, respectively.

-\textbf{Indoor results.} Results in Table~\ref{tab: table6} indicate that the dark channel prior is relatively reliable in indoor scenes, making it an effective guidance cue.
-Even without feedback refinement, PCGB-NoFR outperforms PCGB-SSA by 0.12 dB in PSNR, validating the prior’s ability to localize haze and estimate degradation.
-Introducing feedback correction via simple addition (PCGB-DAF) brings a further 0.12 dB gain, while replacing addition with SKFusion in the full PCGB improves PSNR and SSIM by 0.16 dB and 0.001, respectively, showing enhanced adaptability to structural complexity.
-However, PCGB-PFF, which discards the prior after the first block, leads to a 0.71 dB PSNR drop, suggesting that consistent use of the initial prior across layers is important for stable and accurate guidance indoors.
+\textbf{Indoor results.} Table~\ref{tab: table6} shows that the dark channel prior remains a reliable guidance cue in indoor scenes.
+Even without feedback refinement, PCGB-NoFR outperforms PCGB-SSA by 0.12 dB in PSNR, demonstrating the prior’s effectiveness in haze localization and degradation estimation.
+Adding feedback correction (PCGB-DAF) improves PSNR by 0.12 dB, and using SKFusion in the full PCGB increases both PSNR by 0.16 dB and SSIM by 0.001, demonstrating better adaptability to complex structures.
+However, PCGB-PFF, which discards the prior after the first block, results in a 0.71 dB PSNR drop, highlighting the importance of consistently using the initial prior for stable and accurate guidance.